-Sometimes while using MacBook you may notice Internet connection (Wi-Fi) keeps disconnecting and reconnecting every 5 minutes or less.
+Sometimes while using MacBook you may notice the Internet connection (Wi-Fi) keeps disconnecting and reconnecting every 5 minutes or less.
 Or mac connected to wifi but no internet access, unable to visit web pages.
-A number of users report WiFi connectivity problem, “While start my Macbook Wi-Fi works perfectly, but after a few minutes, the Internet connection goes off.
+A number of users report WiFi connectivity problems, “While start my Macbook Wi-Fi works perfectly, but after a few minutes, the Internet connection goes off.
 If I disconnect Wi-Fi and reconnect after a few seconds, the Internet connection works, but only for a few minutes, and then I have to disconnect and connect again.”
 There may be various reasons as to why your Macbook suffers from wifi connectivity problems.
 It could be from the latest updates, overuse, or just some bug in your Macbook’s software that needs to be fixed.
 But No need to worry here we have 5 effective solutions to fix your Macbook’s wifi connectivity problems.

 mac wifi not working

 First of all check your Wi-Fi connection with other devices (such as an iPhone, iPad, etc) to see if they also drop a connection.
-If they do then its time to check your network device and router or replace them.
+If they do then it’s time to check your network device and router or replace them.

 Try disconnecting Bluetooth.
 This is a fix that has worked for some people.

 Bugs on OS can cause Mac WiFi Problems.
-To avoid that, make sure you update the OS X to the latest one.
-Again if the problem started after install latest updates, it may be a bug that comes from Macbook’s latest updates.
+To avoid that, make sure you update OS X to the latest one.
+Again if the problem started after install the latest updates, it may be a bug that comes from Macbook’s latest updates.
 You can opt to downgrade the version, or you can reinstall it instead.
 Many users have had success in reinstalling the OS update.

 Run Wireless Diagnostics